microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/explore-app-py.md

     return render_template("translate.html", image_uri=image.uri, target_language=target_language, messages=messages)
 ```

-## translate, train and detect
+## translate, train, and detect

-In the middle of **app.py** you'll notice there's a set of three routes and functions - `translate`, `train`, and `detect`.
+In the middle of **app.py**, you'll notice there's a set of three routes and functions--`translate`, `train`, and `detect`.
 These are the functions you'll be updating as you add AI functionality to the application.
 We'll hold off on explaining what's in these functions until we need them.

 ## Helper function